blockarcade/whitepaper/README.md

 ### Background

 Jason originally built StackWave for the Bitcoin blockchain back in 2014.
-For the first time ever, he had a distributed database that no single person has to maintain, and cost effective micro-transactions under $1.
+For the first time, he had a distributed database that no single person has to maintain, and cost effective micro-transactions under $1.
 Unfortunately before he could get the project out Bitcoin transaction fees and times sky rocketed.
 StackWave no longer worked on Bitcoin, so he shelved the project.
 This is a problem Bitcoin still struggles with today [@wiki:Bitcoin_scalability_problem].
 With the introduction of the Lightning Network [@lightning_network] Bitcoin is an option again, but we believe there are better options out there.
 We’ve come a very long way since Bitcoin was originally released and we want to explore some of the other options out there.

 \newpage